animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 {x-data-store-docs}/reference/topics/gemfire_properties.html\[gemfire.properties\]
-are conveniently encapsulated in and abstracted with an annotation in the {sdg-acronym} annotation-based configuration model, the less commonly used {data-store-name} properties are still accessible from the `@EnableGemFireProperties` annotation.
+are conveniently encapsulated in and abstracted with an annotation in the {sdg-acronym} annotation-based configuration model, the less commonly used GemFire properties are still accessible from the `@EnableGemFireProperties` annotation.

 </div>